-It’s been a while since I’ve updated you guys on the Lincoln Financial Group thing.
+It’s been a while since I’ve updated you guys on appealing Lincoln Financial Group.
 There are a couple of reasons for that:

 - Constantly worrying about money and maybe losing your house is kind of stressful.